james-bowden/james-bowden.github.io/pages/poetry/jb_instantiation.md

 <hr>

 This was inspired by some Mary Oliver stuff, probably ["Sometimes"](https://www.best-poems.net/mary-oliver/sometimes.html) and ["Don’t Hesitate"](https://james-bowden.github.io/pages/poetry/mo_crumb) in particular.
 Also Clarice Lispector and this idea of the instant from *Agua Viva*.
 And David Foster Wallace's ["This Is Water"](https://www.youtube.com/watch?v=8CrOL-ydFMI).
+And Antonia.